-To allocate the funds and to assess the applications, DFF will establish a number of thematic committees.
-In section 6.2, you can find an overview showing which thematic committee or research council will process the applications for the respective themes.
+To allocate the funds and to assess the applications, DFF will establish a thematic committee.
+In section 6.2, you can find an overview of the processing procedures, including information about the thematic committee for this theme.

 Thematic research aims particularly to generate knowledge and/or contribute to new solutions for significant societal challenges.
 DFF places great emphasis on ensuring that applications to the fund are based on the researchers' own original ideas and initiatives.